You Gotta Know These Common Mistakes: Part II

 - Revelation: The final book of the New Testament.
 In particular, it is singular; the plural form will be counted wrong in NAQT competitions.
 The full name varies from translation to translation, but sometimes appears as “The Revelation of St. John the Divine” or “Apocalypse of John.”

-- Tom Wolfe and Thomas Wolfe: Two different people; Tom Wolfe (1930–present, in full Thomas Kennerly Wolfe Jr.) is the modern author and journalist who wrote The Right Stuff, The Bonfire of the Vanities, and A Man in Full.
+- Tom Wolfe and Thomas Wolfe: Two different people; Tom Wolfe (1930–2018, in full Thomas Kennerly Wolfe Jr.) is the modern author and journalist who wrote The Right Stuff, The Bonfire of the Vanities, and A Man in Full.
 Thomas Wolfe (1900–1938, in full Thomas Clayton Wolfe) was an earlier author of works like Look Homeward, Angel and You Can’t Go Home Again.
 In NAQT competitions, “Thomas Wolfe” will be counted wrong for the former and “Tom Wolfe” as wrong for the latter.

 - Enharmonic notes: While it is true that on a piano the notes C sharp and D flat are indistinguishable, this is not true on other instruments or under some systems of tuning.
 Music theory differentiates between notes that are enharmonic in the specific case of the piano; for instance, D flat is a minor second above C natural, while C sharp is an augmented unison above C natural.
 Enharmonic equivalents may or may not be acceptable depending on the wording of the question.